Cr4shSw1tch/ProxyList/README.md

 # ProxyList
- * Proxy List python dili ile yazılmış bir programdır.
+ * Proxy List is a program written in python language.

- * Sade ve Hızlı bir yapısı vardır.
+ * It has a simple and fast structure.

 ![Windows Tested](https://i.ibb.co/vJH7x50/Windows-Tested.png "Tested")

-# Kullanım
+## Use

 python proxylist.py